 Part of a certification or series of courses?: No

-A Caregiver is also a patient advocate.
+The Caregiver is also a patient advocate.
 Through this course we will be looking at the storms of life and how we as pastors and/or lay members who do visitations can support Caregivers.
-During the course, we will developing a program that can provide a support group for Caregivers in our local communities.
+During the course, you will develop a program to give support to Caregivers in your local community.

 Caregivers are all around us.
 How can we be there for them?
 How can we provide spiritual support for them?